alphagov/govuk-developer-docs/source/manual/creating-a-new-environment.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/infrastructure/howto/creating-a-new-environment.md)

-# Creating a new environment for GOV.UK
+# Create a new environment for GOV.UK

 ## Manual steps to ask of the IaaS provider